jbla484/Sorting-Algorithms-in-Java/README.md

 **stable:** `Yes` - **time:** `O(n^2)` - **space:** `O(1)`

-With the bubble sort algorithm, we start at the beginning of the array and swap the first two elements if the first is greater than the second.
-Then, we go to the next pair of elements, and so on, continuously iterating through the array until it's sorted.
+With the bubble sort algorithm, we start at the beginning of the array and swap the first two elements if the first element is greater than the second.
+Then, we move on to the next pair of elements, and so on, continuously iterating through the array until it's completely sorted.

 ## SelectionSort

 **stable:** `No` - **time:** `O(n^2)` - **space:** `O(1)`

-It starts with the first element in the array (or list) and scans through the array to find the element with the smallest key, which it swaps with the first element.
-The process is then repeated with each subsequent element until the last element is reached.
+Selection Sort starts with the first element in the array (or list) and initiates the largest value equal to it.
+With each iteration, the code will loop through the array to find the element with the largest value, which it swaps with the last unsorted element.
+The process is repeated with each subsequent element until the last element has been reached.

 ## InsertionSort